 Click here [https://www.adobe.com/privacy/opt-out.html] for further information on your choices regarding our marketing practices.

 What information is collected by companies using Adobe Experience Cloud solutions?

-Adobe Experience Cloud solutions help our business customers personalize and improve the performance of their websites, apps, and marketing messages.
-For example, these customers may use Adobe Experience Cloud solutions to collect and analyze information about how you use their websites (learn more [https://www.adobe.com/privacy/marketing-cloud.html]).
+Adobe Experience Cloud solutions help our business customers personalise and improve the performance of their websites, apps and marketing messages.
+For example, these customers may use Adobe Experience Cloud solutions to collect and analyse information about how you use their websites (learn more [https://www.adobe.com/privacy/marketing-cloud.html]).
 The information collected is stored on our computers for use by these business customers.